PSCourtney/PocketBaseSharp/README.md

 ---

+This project is currently still under development.
+It is not recommended to use it in a production environment.
+Things can and will change.
+This also applies to PocketBase

 > Built with 💘 for the PocketBase community.
 > Continued development of the original PocketBase C# SDK by PRCV1 - I can't thank you enough for your work!